 For the full fiscal year, as compared to 2005, CB Richard Ellis expects earnings growth in the range of 15 percent to 20 percent, excluding one-time acquisition-related and debt buyback charges.

 - Health Net Inc. reported fourth-quarter net income of $76.7 million (65 cents per share), compared with a loss of $85.6 million (77 cents) for the same period a year earlier.
 Revenue for the Woodland Hills-based managed health care company rose 2.9 percent to $2.95 billion from $2.87 billion in the year-prior period.

 The company's debt-to-total capital ratio was 19.6 percent, compared to 23.8 percent in the fourth quarter of 2004.

 Health Net expects full-year earnings of between $2.90 and $3.10 per share.
 The guidance reflects anticipated costs of between 10 cents and 12 cents per share for expensing stock options.

-Saehan Bancorp reported second quarter net income of $1.7 million (16 cents per share), flat from $1.7 million (17 cents) for the same period a year earlier.
-Total deposits for the Los Angeles-based bank were up 26.5 percent to $96.6 million.
+- Nara Bancorp Inc. reported fourth-quarter net income of $7.9 million (30 cents per share), compared with $6.7 million (27 cents) for the same period a year earlier.

 For reprint and licensing requests for this article, CLICK HERE.